Trails & Maps

 View detailed Predator Ridge Trail Map

-Difficult Vernon Area Trails
+Difficult Greater Vernon Trails

 These trails have a major elevation gain, uneven surface, and are challenging for an unconditioned person.
 Will involve steady and often steep incline.